-After a disaster, volunteers and donations are often the lifeblood of bringing communities back together.
-It’s a miraculous event when people want to do something to help.
+Volunteers and donations are often the lifeblood of bringing communities back together with disaster relief donations.
+It's a miraculous event when people want to do something to help.
 Unfortunately, an overload in donations can lead to a logistical nightmare and create another disaster, such as wasted and ruined donations, unorganized relief efforts, and a lack in storage space.
 On-the-ground agencies, like yours, may have to spend precious time and resources managing and reallocating those materials.
-We’ve got some suggestions for ways to help you manage the logistical challenges of donation overload.
+We've got some suggestions for ways to help you manage the logistical challenges of overload from disaster relief donations.

 1. Partner with local resources

 Local nonprofits and government agencies know the immediate needs of their community best, so it only makes sense to partner with them to ensure disaster efforts are effective and efficient.
 With boots on the ground, they can tell you which supplies are needed first, in what quantities, and when.

 As a GSA-approved leader in logistics, PODS provides smart support for federal, state, and local authorities, as well as all kinds of charitable organizations.
 Through, you can leverage our extensive network of on-site or off-site storage for emergency supplies and equipment, helping to make a stressful situation more manageable.

 Charities often don't have the time, space, or volunteers to separate unsolicited donations into searchable sizes, so clothing, for example, often goes unused or gets thrown out.
 After the Sandy Hook Elementary School tragedy, 67,000 teddy bears were sent to the children of Newtown, Connecticut.
 Each child received a bear, but the rest had to be warehoused and were later sent to other organizations for distribution.
 It's essential to have a plan for what to do with unused materials.
 PODS' storage options provide flexibility to efficiently move donations to where they can do the most good.